 All the major smart home assistants work with smart light bulbs and voice controls, including:

 With these virtual assistants, voice-activated lights are no longer a thing of the future.
-Use simple commands like turn lights on and off, dim/brighten the lights, change the color, and so much more.
-All you have to do is ask!
+Use simple commands to turn lights on and off, dim or brighten lights, change the color, and so much more.
 Some assistants even offer a helpful “Wake Up” feature to get you going in the morning.

 How Do You Install Smart Lights?